 - Teenagers aged 12-15 years, who are not fully vaccinated or have not recovered from Covid, can obtain “2-G” status with the Austrian “Holiday Ninja Pass”.
 Regular testing is needed as well as documenting the results in the pass.
 Please check out the Holiday Ninja Pass FAQ and download the English version of the pass here.

 Forms and Declarations

-Travelers entering Austria from Malta who are in possession of one of the above documents do not need to complete a Pre-Travel Clearance Form.
-If no documentation is provided, passengers will be required to register using a Pre-Travel Clearance Form and to have a test carried out within 24 hours of entering Austria.
+Travelers entering Austria from Malta do not need to complete a Pre-Travel Clearance Form.
+However, if a passenger shows proof or vaccination or recovery but fails to provide present proof of a PCR test or booster, the passenger will be required to register using a Pre-Travel Clearance Form and to have a test carried out within 24 hours of entering Austria.

 For the latest information regarding entry regulations for Austria, please click here.

 Requirements for Entry into Malta from Austria